Is your career (and your manager) zapping your energy? You’re not alone.

 2. Love your work environment and the people in it

-One of the most common questions I get asked is, “Why doesn’t my work environment feel right for me anymore?”.
-Don’t worry, you’re not alone, 7 in ten women don’t like their work environment.
+One of the most common questions I get asked is, “Why doesn’t my work environment feel right for me anymore?”
 The truth is you’ve grown and the environment and people in it haven’t.
 You’re breathing in the same recycled air they are, the same belief systems and values that simply don’t align with what’s important to you anymore.
 If your energy is being sucked away when you tap into the gates, it’s time to find a better environment or actively change the one you’re in (if you’ve seen some success of that in the past).

 3. Love the cause you’re working for